 What do you want to protect?

-After a lifetime of work, you will hopefully have a number of different assets and properties that you will want to keep safe from creditors using asset protection.
-In order to devise the strongest possible asset protection strategy, it is helpful to know ahead of time exactly what it is that you want to protect.
-Then, working with an asset protection attorney, you will want to figure out which of these assets are already protected by law and which assets you will need to take steps to protect.
+After a lifetime of work, you will hopefully have a number of different assets and properties you will want to keep safe from creditors using asset protection.
+To devise the strongest possible asset protection strategy, it is helpful to know ahead of time exactly what you want to protect.
+Then, working with an asset protection attorney, you want to figure out which of these assets are already protected by law and which assets you need to take steps to protect.

-The good news is that, in many states, one of the most important assets of all, your home, may already receive some degree of protection from creditors due to homestead exemptions.
-Hopefully, you will have other assets in your portfolio besides your home.
-For example, you may have other investments, including stock market investments and cryptocurrency that do not fall under any other exemption.
+The good news is that in many states, one of the most important assets of all—your home—may already receive some degree of protection from creditors due to homestead exemptions.
+Hopefully, you have other assets in your portfolio besides your home.
+For example, you may have other investments, including stock market investments and cryptocurrency, that do not fall under any exemption.

-Since your bank accounts are one of the first things that creditors will go after, you will need to find a way to move the money from your bank account into another legal instrument.
+Since your bank accounts are one of the first things creditors will go after, you need to find a way to move the money from your bank account into another legal instrument.
 While liquid assets are among the easiest things for creditors to attach, they are also the easiest to protect.
-While hard assets such as real estate are slightly more difficult, they are still not off limits for creditors and you must find a way to structure the ownership of these hard assets to keep them protected from lawsuits.
+Hard assets, such as real estate, are slightly more difficult to access, but they are still not off limits for creditors, so you must find a way to structure the ownership of these hard assets to keep them protected from lawsuits.